-If I had a child who had seizures that could not be controlled by medications, or was affected by type 1 diabetes because their pancreas simply couldn’t produce insulin, I would be the first person signing up for this diet.
+Don’t get me wrong, If I had a child who had seizures that could not be controlled by medications, or was affected by type 1 diabetes because their pancreas simply couldn’t produce insulin, I would be the first person signing up for this diet.
 I would commit to perfection and maintain the highest nutrition possible.
 But that’s the only instance in which I could imagine following this type of diet.

-The upside of a keto diet
+The upside of following a keto-style way of eating

 Keto diets might also promote weight loss, if followed strictly.
 If you’re an otherwise healthy individual and want to try to drop a few pounds, a keto diet could work for you.
 If you have a metabolic concern (diabetes, etc), talk to you doctor to get the best advice.
 Remember, the origin of this diet was created when all other measures failed.